The Advantages and Disadvantages of Using Social Networking Websites

 Over recent years, there has been an explosion in the number of people and organizations using social networking websites, such as Facebook, Pinterest, Twitter, and LinkedIn.
 The user numbers for sites are staggering.
 Facebook, for instance, had and estimated 2 billion users in June 2017.

-Social networking is used by individuals to keep contact with friends and relatives, and for entertainments.
+Social networking is used by individuals to keep contact with friends and relatives, and for entertainment.
 It is also used by businesses and various other organizations to promote products, brands, people, events, as well as to disseminate information and update groups of followers with shared interests.

 Social media spark a revelation that we, the people, have a voice, and through the democratization of content and ideas we can once again unite around common passions, inspire movements, and ignite change.— Brian Solis

-Advantages of Social Networking
+Advantages of Using Social Networking Websites

 When a human being becomes a set of data on a website like Facebook, he or she is reduced.
 Everything shrinks.
 Individual character.
 Friendships.
 Language.
 Sensibility.
 In a way it’s a transcendent experience: we lose our bodies, our messy feelings, our desires, our fears.— Zadie Smith

-Disadvantages of Social Networking
+Disadvantages of Using Social Networking Websites